 Initially my plan was to re-do the laundry room (a major job including changing plumbing and electrics around) but hubby wasn’t available to work on it with me.
-So instead I have chosen to do an entryway and hallway makeover, of what is a neglected area in our house.
+Check out our temporary laundry makeover!

 Entry and Hallway Makeover: Is It Possible To Be Beautiful?

-So let me introduce you to my very bland and boring, small entryway and hallway…
+So let me introduce you to our very bland and boring, small entryway and hallway…

 Here she is!